SemSteDiff: Generative Diffusion Model-based Coverless Semantic Steganography Communication: Simulation Results and Analysis

 \subsubsection{Public key generation}

-The LLM are responsible for the public key generation.
+The LLM is responsible for the public key generation.
 In the simulation, we use application programming interface of ChatGPT to achieve high quality public key response.
 However, due to the inaccessibility of specific internal model architecture, the exact computational complexity of ChatGPT remains difficult to estimate.
-To enable practical deployment, future work can consider using lightweight LLMs fine-tuned specifically for key generation, or applying knowledge distillation to extract a task-specific lightweight model from a large-scale LLM.
-In this part, we abstract the LLM-related computational cost as $\mathcal{O}_{\text{LLM}}$
+In this part, we model the LLM-based public key generation as an inference process of a decoder-only Transformer with key–value caching enabled.
+The private key is provided as an input prompt consisting of $T_{\text{in}}$ tokens, and the LLM autoregressively generates a public key with $T_{\text{pub}}$ tokens.
+The LLM is composed of $L_m$ Transformer layers with hidden dimension $d_m$.
+At each decoding step, the dominant computation arises from the linear projections and feed-forward operations within each Transformer layer, as well as the attention interaction between the newly generated token and the cached representations of the input private key.
+As a result, the overall computational complexity of public key generation is approximated as $\mathcal{O}_{\text{LLM}} \approx \mathcal{O}(L_m \cdot T_{\text{pub}} \cdot d_m^2) + \mathcal{O}(L_m \cdot T_{\text{pub}} \cdot T_{\text{in}} \cdot d_m)$.
+It is noted that the complex LLM-based key generation can be executed offline stage to decrease the computational cost in practical deployment.